KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Running the Array-and-Tiles/Puzzle Filter

-    - **Artistic**: this filter collection apples great traditional effects that seek to transform a photograph into a drawing or painting.
+    - **Artistic**: this filter collection applies great traditional effects that seek to transform a photograph into a drawing or painting.

     .. figure:: images/editor_gmicqt_artistic_rodilus.webp
         :alt: